Apostolic Vicariate of San Jose in Mindoro: History

 The Apostolic Vicariate of San Jose, Occidental Mindoro was created on January 27, 1983, by Pope John Paul II, who appointed Vicente C. Manuel as the first apostolic vicar.
 Manuel was ordained a bishop on June 29, 1983, in the same year the St. Joseph the Worker Parish was elevated to a cathedral.
 The second vicar apostolic, Antonio P. Palang, was ordained as bishop on May 31, 2002, at St. Joseph the Worker Cathedral, and was consecrated by Cardinal Gaudencio B. Rosales, Archbishop-Emeritus of Manila and Archbishop-Emeritus of Lipa.
 He resigned on March 17, 2018, due to his health condition, and died on April 21, 2021.
 On July 1, 2008, The Apostolic Vicariate of San Jose celebrated its Silver Jubilee (25th) anniversary held at St. Joseph the Worker Cathedral, at which the marker of the cathedral was unveiled and the Eucharistic celebration was blessed by Edward Joseph V. Adams, the Apsotolic Nuncio to the Philippines, together with Antonio P. Palang, Apostolic Vicar of San Jose, and the San Jose clergy.
 On November 21, 2015 Pope Francis appointed David William V. Antonio (then Auxiliary Bishop of Nueva Segovia) as apostolic administrator of the vicariate.
 The third apostolic vicar, Pablito M. Tagura, was ordained as bishop at the diocesan shrine of Jesus the Divine Word, Christ the King Mission Seminary in Quezon City and was consecrated by Cardinal Luis Antonio G. Tagle, Prefect of the Discastery for the Evangelization of Peoples, Co-consecrated with Charles John C. Brown, Apsotolic Nuncio to the Philippines and Gilbert A. Garcera, Metropolitan Archbishop of Lipa on February 17, 2023.
 Newly ordained Bishop Tagura was installed on February 25, 2023, at St. Joseph the Worker Cathedral, which was presided by Charles John C. Brown, the Apostolic Nuncio to the Philippines, together with the bishops in the Philippines, Society of the Divine Word and the San Jose clergy.
 On July 1, 2023, the Apostolic Vicariate of San Jose celebrated its 40th anniversary with a Thanksgiving Mass was presided by Gilbert A. Garcera, Metropolitan Archbishop of Lipa.
 The anniversary was also celebrated by Pablito M. Tagura, Apostolic Vicar of San Jose, together with the Lipa and San Jose clergy and the enthronement of the Synodal Mission Cross and Our Lady of Caysasay on July 1, 2023, at St. Joseph the Worker Cathedral.
 The Roman Catholic Apostolic Vicariate of San Jose in Mindoro comprises the civil province of Occidental Mindoro and its 11 municipalities.
 Its titular patron is Saint Joseph the Worker whose feast is celebrated May 1 in the municipality of San Jose, Occidental Mindoro and the vicariate; Our Lady of Fatima, is its secondary patroness, whose feast is celebrated May 13.
-Today the Apostolic Vicariate of San Jose, in Occidental Mindoro it is a suffragan of the Archdiocese of Lipa along with the suffragans of Lipa: Boac, Gumaca, Lucena, Infanta, and Calapan which is from the separated mother Apostolic Vicariate of Calapan.
+Today the Apostolic Vicariate of San Jose, in Occidental Mindoro it is a suffragan of the Archdiocese of Lipa along with the suffragans of Lipa: Boac, Gumaca, Lucena, Infanta, and Calapan.